Skip to main content

 How to Stay Motivated in College: 5 Tips for Student Success

-When faced with challenging assignments and the competing demands of work and family, you might find it difficult to muster up the motivation to complete an assignment, no matter what your college degree program is.
-Even if you are engaged in your coursework, there are bound to be times when you feel frustrated or question whether your efforts are worth it.
+When balancing assignments with work and family responsibilities, you might find it a bit challenging to stay motivated at times, no matter what your college degree program is.
+Even if you're fully engaged in your coursework, there are bound to be times when you feel frustrated or question whether your efforts are worth it.

 1. Pursue Your Passion